 If you’re not going for a safety tip on your boots, it can take about a week of continuous use to break your boots in.
 Consider an average 40-45 hour work week.
 By the time the next Monday rolls around, you should be okay to fit in your boots without that overly snug effect.
 Be certain to look at the width and height of your boots when you go to buy—if they’re sturdy and don’t break-in or stretch out, you’ll want to have the measurements right the first time around to avoid buying a duplicate pair at a slightly larger size.

 Contemporary work boots embody all the modern advances in footwear technology and will enable you to carry on with your work safely and confidently.
 Remember you only have the two feet you were born with.
-Never take them for granted and always be sure to select the best safety work boots for whatever your particular vocation.
-Thanks for reading these work boot reviews and be sure to check back regularly for more Gear Hungry product reviews.
+Never take them for granted and always be sure to select the top safety boots for whatever your particular vocation.
+Thanks for reading these and be sure to check back regularly for more Gear Hungry product reviews.